IncredibleWeb/Awwwesomes/readme.md

 - Run `npm run build` to build the project using webpack configurations.
 - Run `npm start` to start a node server on `localhost:3000`

+## Branches
+The source code is organised in three branches:
+- `master` contains the server-side code, webpack configuration and other core elements.
+- `client-side-improvements` adds unobtrusive JavaScript to improve the user experience according to the principle of progressive enhancement.
+- `progressive-web-app` converts the application into a fully-fledged PWA with A2HS, offline functionality and push notifications.

 ## Progressive Web Apps
 “Progressive web apps are ordinary mobile-friendly web applications that may be progressively enhanced into native-like applications through the modern browser.”